 Aerie’s active, lounge, and swimwear landing page example is a case study of the adage “less is more”.
 Their landing pages show diverse bodies wearing their brand in the wild, inviting readers to easily picture how their pieces might fit into their everyday lives.
 The headline offers a value proposition to their customers: a sweet sweet sale.

-Some ecommerce sites will up the ante with a sale countdown, which is an excellent motivator for shoppers to “buy now” so you don’t miss out.
+Some ecommerce sites will up the ante with a sale countdown, which is an excellent motivator for shoppers to “buy now” so they don’t miss out.

 This example showcases several elements of a good landing page, including succinct, informative content, a clear call to action (CTA), and relevant visuals.